ZhangMaKe/tf-module-api-endpoint-raise-event/README.md

 ## Features

-- Creates an API Gateway V2 integration with EventBridge
+- Creates an API Gateway V2 integration with EventBridge.
 - Sets up IAM role and policy for API Gateway to publish events to EventBridge
 - Configures API Gateway route with customizable authorization
 - Supports custom event source, detail type, and event bus name